Coronavirus (Covid-19) FAQs and visiting policy

 Importantly, we also follow strict hygiene protocols – continually sanitising the homes and equipment.

-In the event of your loved one contracting Coronavirus, we will follow appropriate procedures in line with guidance from the Government and PHE.
+In the event of your loved one contracting Covid-19, we will follow appropriate procedures in line with guidance from the Government and PHE.
 Your relative will be cared for by staff in isolation to reduce the risk of infection to other residents.
 Relevant medical professionals will be notified.
-When symptoms have subsided and are no longer considered infectious, your loved one can then return to communal areas as before.
+Once they have recorded two negative Covid-19 tests from Days 5 and 6 earliest, or 10 days have passed since they tested positive, your loved one can then return to communal areas as before.

 In such cases where a resident’s conditions worsens or requires additional medical support as per current guidance, they will be taken to a hospital to receive the care they need.